diegomacario/Super-Sunshine/README.md

 Where:
 - *__maxverts__* is the command used to define the maximum number of vertices (*__num__*) that can be used in a scene description.
 - *__vertex__* is the command used to create a single vertex at point *__pos__*.
 - *__tri__* is the command used to create a triangle.
 Its three parameters are the indices of three vertices.
 The first vertex you create with the *__vertex__* command has index zero, and this value increases by one for each subsequent vertex you create.
-Note that the indices must be specified in a counterclockwise order so that the normal of the triangle points in the correct direction, and that different triangles can share vertices.
+Note that the indices must be specified in a counterclockwise order so that the normal of the triangle points in the correct direction.
+Also keep in mind that different triangles can share vertices (e.g. you should be able to make a square by only creating 4 vertices and 2 triangles).

 ### Transformations
 Three basic transformations are currently supported: *__translations__*, *__rotations__* and *__scaling__*.
 The commands for these transformations are: